-What is the difference between a single stage and two stage compressor?Last updated on: March 13th, 2020 at: 03:05 pm
+What is the difference between a single stage and two stage compressor?Last updated on: April 30th, 2020 at: 03:26 pm

-What is the Difference Between a Single Stage and Two Stage Compressor?
+What Is the Difference Between a Single-Stage and Two-Stage Compressor?

-Some air compressors come in two types: single and two stage.
-When it comes to buying a single stage or dual stage air compressor, the first question that prospective buyers often ask is “What are the differences between the two?”
+Some air compressors come in two types: single and two-stage.
+When it comes to buying a single-stage or dual-stage air compressor, the first question that prospective buyers often ask is, “What are the differences between the two?”

-Single Stage vs. Two Stage Air Compressor
+Single-Stage vs. Two-Stage Air Compressor

-The main difference between single and two stage compressors is the number of times that air gets compressed between the inlet valve and the tool nozzle.
-In a single stage compressor, the air is compressed one time; in a two stage compressor, the air is compressed twice for double the pressure.
+The main difference between single- and two-stage compressors is the number of times that air gets compressed between the inlet valve and the tool nozzle.
+In a single-stage compressor, the air is compressed one time; in a two-stage compressor, the air is compressed twice for double the pressure.

-Single stage compressors are also known as piston compressors.
-The process that takes place within a single stage compressor goes as follows:
+Single-stage compressors are also known as piston compressors.
+The process that takes place within a single-stage compressor goes as follows: